amatree/my-portfolio-html/README.md

 As for fonts, I used `Montserrat` from Google Fonts [link here](https://fonts.google.com/specimen/Montserrat).

-Sample image taken from [unsplash.com](https://unsplash.com/photos/jbnhrF90Ew0) (great photo from Daniel Diemer).
-I will take it down immediately after finishing this portfolio.

 ## Known Issues

-* Mobile experience is not yet optimized.
+* Mobile experience is some what optimized.
-* Issues with responsive designs for when window is resized

 ## About Me